Vision and Mission of ICmatch

 Main Resources ICmatch Provides

-• matching potential community members with compatible others
+• matching community seekers with compatible others

 • curating and creating informational resources for a variety of intentional community types